davidhowland/verbose-octo-fiesta/_trailheads/maple-swamp-service-rd/index.md

 lat: -70.43699
 lng: 41.72476
 ---
-Text about Maple Swamp Service Road Trailhead.
+The Service Road trailhead for the Maple Swamp Conservation Area is a large dirt lot located right off of the Service Road in Sandwich.
+This is the main trailhead for Maple Swamp and has access to a large variety of trails and routes.